Learn more about how Abstract Global Wallet works under the hood.

 The three shards are:

-3. Recovery Share: This shard is stored in a back up location of the user’s choice, typically a cloud storage account such as Google Drive or iCloud.
+Recovery Share: This shard is stored in a backup location of the user’s choice, typically a cloud storage account such as Google Drive or iCloud.

-To reconstruct the private key, the user must have access to 2 out of 3 shards.
-This can be a combination of any two shards, the most common being the Device Share and Auth Share.
+To reconstruct the private key, the user must have access to two out of three shards.
+This can be a combination of any two shards, with the most common being the Device Share and Auth Share.

 Once an EOA wallet is generated, the public key is provided to a smart contract wallet deployment.
 The smart contract wallet is deployed and the EOA wallet is added as an authorized signer to the wallet during the initialization process.